Public Investment Fund: Establishment of LIV Golf

 LIV Golf was also condemned as another sportswashing tool of Saudi Arabia, which is accused of several human rights violations, including the assassination of Jamal Khashoggi.
-The CEO Greg Norman and star players had to face questions about their association with LIV Golf, despite the Kingdom's abysmal human rights records.
+Norman and several participating players were questioned by reporters about their association with a Saudi-funded tour.
 Norman dismissed the questions, saying, "We've all made mistakes" and that Saudi wanted "to move forward".

 Phil Mickelson gave a controversial statement before the establishment of the circuit, saying that the Saudis were "scary motherf–kers to be involved with".
 He said, "We know they killed Khashoggi and have a horrible record on human rights".
 Despite that, Mickelson joined LIV Golf, calling it "a once-in-a-lifetime opportunity" to reshape the PGA Tour.
 Graeme McDowell also gave similar answers and said, "We're not politicians, we're professional golfers.
 If Saudi Arabia wants to use the game of golf as a way for them to get to where they want to be, I think we're proud to help them on that journey."

 On June 6, 2023, it was announced that LIV Golf and the PGA Tour would merge their commercial businesses into a new for-profit company, with the Public Investment Fund reportedly investing billions into the new company.
 Critics of the deal accused the PGA of hypocrisy and lamented what they saw as Saudi "sportswashing."
-Saudi exiles and human rights activists said that the PGA were accepting "Saudi blood money."
+Saudi exiles and human rights activists said that the PGA was accepting "Saudi blood money."
 The Associated Press wrote that the merger of the PGA Tour and LIV Golf marked a turnaround for the authoritarian regime in Saudi Arabia, as the Mohammed bin Salman regime had been isolated for years over human rights abuses and the murder of Jamal Khashoggi.

+In April 2026, PIF announced in its new five year strategy that it is reevaluating its priorities.
+This is against mounting pressures and financial commitments to host World Expo 2030 and the football world cup in 2034.